 We've got a secret to share, and while it costs some cash and difficulty upfront, it can pay off handsomely over time.

-Here it is: when your lease ends during the summer, join a flatshare on Spareroom or a Facebook housing group (NYC Rooms and Gypsy Housing are good) for a few months.
-Then move out in January or February and sign a 12 month lease.
+When your lease ends in the summer, join a flatshare on Spareroom or a Facebook housing group (NYC Rooms and Gypsy Housing are good) for a few months.
+Then move out in January or February and sign a 12 month lease on your next apartment.